Sunday, November 29, 2020

 His Eminence the 9th Filipino Cardinal

-Many were surprised when Pope Francis announced that the Archbishop of Capiz, Most Reverend Jose Advincula, would be one of the new 13 Cardinals of the Catholic Church.
+The announcement of the Archbishop of Capiz, Most Reverend Jose Advincula, as one of the new 13 Cardinals of the Catholic Church by Pope Francis was a delightful surprise to many.

 It's a tradition that the Vatican appoints an Archbishop to elevate to the title of Cardinal from the Archdiocese of Manila and Cebu.
 But this time, our very own Capiz Archbishop Advincula was chosen by the Pope to join the College of Cardinals.
 It's the second highest position in the Catholic Church, next to the Pope, and also an elector to the conclave of the next Pope.